Historic Quaker Houses of Bucks County, PA

 (Colonial-Era Arches vs. Later Arches)

-Early vernacular architecture in Bucks County frequently used segmental arches over windows and doors from circa the 1740s through the 1770s.
-Houses constructed between 1780 and 1840 increasingly favored flat arches, also known as jack arches, rather than the earlier curved arches."
+Above: Early vernacular houses in Bucks County frequently used segmental arches over windows and doors from ca. the 1740s through the 1770s.
+Houses constructed between 1780 and 1840 increasingly favored flat arches, also known as jack arches, rather than the earlier curved arches.
 See: Bucks County Farmhouses, Jeffrey L. Marshall, 2009.
 Image source: Lee J. Stoltzfus.

 Elias Ely Paxson and Family

-Above: The original section of this English-style barn apparently dates to the 1740s, when Enoch Pearson built the first section of the farmhouse house.
-A corncrib is near the barn.
-Image source: Lee J. Stoltzfus
+Above: The original section of this English-style barn apparently dates to the 1740s, when Enoch Pearson built the first section of the farmhouse.
+A double corncrib stands near the barn, although corn storage is only a memory for this corncrib.
+Image source: Lee J. Stoltzfus.

 Links: